replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 There are two ways to change this configuration to use NFS:

 * Using the kots CLI `velero configure-nfs` command.
-See [kots velero configure-nfs](https://kots.io/kots-cli/velero/configure-nfs/) in the kots CLI documentation.
+See [velero configure-nfs](../reference/kots-cli-velero-configure-nfs/) in the kots CLI documentation.
 * Using the Replicated admin console.
 See the instructions below.

 First, head to the "Snapshots" tab.